 What if there is a non-disclosure notation under s 95 of the NACC Act?

-Broadly, if there is a non-disclosure notation, you cannot tell anyone anything about the notice or summons (including anything about a preliminary investigation or corruption investigation), except:
+If there is a non-disclosure notation, you cannot tell anyone anything about the notice or summons (including anything about a preliminary investigation or corruption investigation), except:

 • if the information has already been lawfully published.